 We’ve all done it.
 You get a moving date, you’re a bit short of time, so you choose a moving company you found on the Internet that’s available on the day.
 Then it all goes wrong.
 But it doesn’t have to be that way.
 Here are a few words of wisdom I’ve learned during the last 25 years to help you make the right choice of mover and avoid the ‘moving day blues’.

 • Firstly, start early.
 You don’t need to wait until you have a completion date to look for your mover.
 Start your research as soon as you know you are going to move, that way you can avoid a rushed decision later.

-• Look out for companies with ISO 9001.
+• Look out for companies with ISO 9001 and ISO 14001.
 This shows their administration standards are quality audited ensuring a consistent standard throughout the business and in line with internationally accepted Standards.

 • If you arrange a quotation online make sure you include everything in the inventory.
 It’s very easy to forget some items or underestimate the number of boxes you will need.
 Make sure you know exactly what is included, and what is not.
 It’s much better, if practical, to have a representative visit your home, properly assess the job and give you a firm quotation with full details.
 Watch out for hidden extras!
 While the assessor is there, ask questions … lots of them.
 If the answers are vague or incomplete, maybe the company isn’t as experienced as it suggests.

 • Don’t automatically look for the lowest quote.
 All professional movers have similar costs.
 If a price is cheap, there’s probably something missing … and it might be important.

 • Look for reviews online, including those from www.reviews.co.uk where you can find the good and the bad reports.
 Check how long your preferred company has been in business and that it is financially stable, particularly if you will be storing your goods for a long time.